MaVdbussche/nozc/README.md

 ## Background

-The [Oz programming language](http://mozart2.org) is a multi-paradigm language that is designed for advanced, concurrent, networked, soft real-time, and reactive applications.
+The [**Oz** programming language](http://mozart2.org) is a multi-paradigm language that is designed for advanced, concurrent, networked, soft real-time, and reactive applications.
-Oz provides the salient features of **object-oriented programming** (including state, abstract data types, objects, classes, and inheritance), **functional programming** (including compositional syntax, first-class procedures/functions, and lexical scoping), as well as
+**Oz** provides the salient features of **object-oriented programming** (including state, abstract data types, objects, classes, and inheritance), **functional programming** (including compositional syntax, first-class procedures/functions, and lexical scoping), as well as
 **logic programming and constraint programming** (including logic variables, constraints, disjunction constructs, and programmable search mechanisms).
 It allows users to dynamically create any number of sequential threads.
 The threads are dataflow threads in the sense that a thread executing an operation will suspend until all needed operands have a well-defined value.

-The Mozart programming system has been **developed in the 1990s** by researchers from DFKI (the German Research Center for Artificial Intelligence), SICS (the Swedish Institute of Computer Science), the University of the Saarland, UCL (the Université catholique de Louvain), and others.
+The [**Mozart** programming system](https://github.com/mozart/mozart2), which is the official implementation of **Oz**, has been **developed in the 1990s** by researchers from DFKI (the German Research Center for Artificial Intelligence), SICS (the Swedish Institute of Computer Science), the University of the Saarland, UCLouvain (the Université catholique de Louvain), and others.

-Over the years, it has been used with success in various MOOCs and university courses.
+Over the years, the **Oz** programming language has been used with success in various MOOCs and university courses.
 It's **multi-paradigm philosophy** proved to be an invaluable strength in teaching students the basics of programming paradigms, through its *one-fits-all* approach.

 However, it has become obvious over the years that the syntax of the language has become a drawback.
-In particular, Oz has not been updated like other languages have, which is hurting its ability to keep a growing community of developers around it.
+In particular, **Oz** has not been updated like other languages have, which is hindering its ability to keep a growing community of developers around it.

-The **objective behind NewOz**, launched by Prof. Peter Van Roy at [UCL](https://uclouvain.be/fr/index.html) is ambitious : bringing the syntax of Oz to par with modern programming languages, while **keeping alive the philosophy** that makes its strength : giving access to a plethora of programming paradigms in a single, unique environment.
-This process has started in 2020, with the [master thesis](https://dial.uclouvain.be/memoire/ucl/object/thesis:25311) of Jean-Pacifique Mbonyincungu, who created a first design for the **NewOz** syntax, heavily inspired by Scala.
+The **objective behind NewOz**, launched by Prof. Peter Van Roy at [UCLouvain](https://uclouvain.be/fr/index.html) is ambitious : bringing the syntax of Oz to par with modern programming languages, while **keeping alive the philosophy** that makes its strength : giving access to a plethora of programming paradigms in a single, unique environment.
+This process has started in 2020, with the [master thesis](https://dial.uclouvain.be/memoire/ucl/object/thesis:25311) of Jean-Pacifique Mbonyincungu, who created a first design for the **NewOz** syntax, heavily inspired by *Scala*.
-The 2021 [thesis]()(_coming soon_) of Martin Vandenbussche continues this work by making more refinements to the syntax, as well as creating a fully fletched compiler around it.
+The 2021 [thesis]() (_coming soon_) of Martin Vandenbussche continues this work by making more refinements to the syntax, as well as creating a fully fletched compiler around it.

 ### Want to help ?
 All your help is welcome and greatly appreciated.
 Please visit the [CONTRIBUTING](CONTRIBUTING.md) file to get in touch !